-Have you ever wondered why young children love to play with languages so much?
+Have you ever wondered why young children love playing with languages so much?

 Well, it's simple.
-A child is drawn to the magic of nursery rhymes and songs.
+A child is attracted to the magic of nursery rhymes and songs.
 He likes to imitate the pronunciation of strange new words; they play with rhyming words through repetition.
-By doing all of this, your child listens to the sounds of the language and subconsciously becomes aware of the rhythm, stress, intonation and pronunciation of the words.
+By doing all of this, your child listens to the sounds of the language and subconsciously absorbs the rhythm, stress, intonation and pronunciation of words.

-As we grow older, we sometimes lose this fascination with words and sounds, we become uncomfortable, and we don't have as many opportunities to play uninhibited with language.
+As we grow up, we sometimes lose this fascination with words and sounds, we become uncomfortable, and we don't have as many opportunities to play unhindered with language.
 Adapting early to the sounds of another language offers many advantages that will become apparent later.

 Learning to speak several languages: what are the benefits?